ledat1205/road-to-msc/datlt/Grokking/CPU Branch Prediction.md

 each instruction is broken up into 3 stages (Fetch, Decode, Execute).
 At every clock cycle, we complete 1 stage of an instruction.

 Because of the multi-cycle design, shorter instructions can also take less cycles to complete.
 For example, a MULT instruction may take more instructions than an ADD instruction because of the more complex arithmetic logic in the MULT instruction.

+Note:
+- At any given time, **only one stage of one instruction** is active.

+- Instruction 2 starts **only after** Instruction 1 finishes.

+- Therefore, the CPU is **not pipelined** — it cannot fetch the next instruction while executing the current one.